flintlib/arb/doc/source/arb.rst

 .. function:: void arb_sin_cos_arf_generic(arb_t s, arb_t c, const arf_t x, slong prec)

     Computes the sine and cosine of *x* using a generic strategy.
-    This is called internally by the main sin and cos functions when the internal precision for argument reduction or series evaluation is exhausted.
+    This function gets called internally by the main sin and cos functions when the precision for argument reduction or series evaluation based on lookup tables is exhausted.

-    Provided that `|x| < \pi / 2 - \varepsilon`, this function
-    currently either uses a generic version of the rectangular splitting algorithm implemented using *arb* arithmetic, or calls MPFR, depending on the precision.

-    Otherwise, it uses `\pi` to reduce the argument to the first octant and evaluates the sin and cos functions recursively (this call cannot result in infinite recursion).
+    This function first performs a cheap test to see if `|x| < \pi / 2 - \varepsilon`.
+If the test fails, it uses `\pi` to reduce the argument to the first octant, and then evaluates the sin and cos functions recursively (this call cannot result in infinite recursion).

+    If no argument reduction is needed, this function uses a generic version of the rectangular splitting algorithm if the precision is not too high, and otherwise invokes the asymptotically fast bit-burst algorithm.

+.. function:: void arb_sin_cos_arf_bb(arb_t s, arb_t c, const arf_t x, slong prec)

+    Computes the sine and cosine of *x* using the bit-burst algorithm.
+    It is required that `|x| < \pi / 2` (this is not checked).

 Vector functions
 -------------------------------------------------------------------------------